jbcodeforce/aws-studies/labs/cdk/ec2-vpc/README.md

 * One VPC.
 * One public subnet and one private subnet.
+* One Bastion Host deployed in Public subnet with pem associated to an existing key-pair
+* An EC2 instance in the private subnet, with a security group to get SSH from

+The goal is to demonstrate SSH to the EC2 instance via the Bastion Host.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.